What Is Business Continuity Management?

 3. Data Backup

 Many organisations that suffered from a data breach have suffered significantly to the point that they cannot recover.
 Don't let your company be one of them.
-It is important that you boost your IT infrastructure and ensure that all security protocols are updated.
+You must boost your IT infrastructure and ensure that all security protocols are updated.
 Make sure you have a backup for all data to avoid crippling your business functions in case of a cyber attack.

 You should always think one step ahead when preserving your assets and ensuring business continuity.
 Data backup is critical to business continuity management and disaster recovery plans.

-Creating a business continuity management is resource and manpower intensive.
-It involves several moving parts.
+Creating a business continuity management plan is resource and manpower intensive and often requires several moving parts.
 But is it worth the effort?

 The answer is yes.
 Business continuity management offers value to your organisation beyond the return on investment (ROI).
 Here are some of them for you to consider: